comment Add Comment

 Applying the blockchain concept to the world of IoT offers fascinating possibilities.
 Is yet to be seen if blockchain is bound to expedite the revolution, simply by being the backbone for most of the future IoT systems.

 An example - Right from the time a product completes final assembly, it can be registered by the manufacturer into a universal blockchain representing its beginning of life.
-Once sold, a dealer or end customer can register it to a regional blockchain (a community, city or state).
+Once sold, a dealer or end can register it to a regional blockchain (a community, city or state).
 But, this is only the beginning for the blockchain and Internet of Things (IoT).
 A washing machine could become a semi-autonomous device capable of managing its own consumables supply.
 It can perform self-service and maintenance, and even negotiating with other peer devices.

 Challenges of Blockchain and IoT ecosystems